stellalc7/beat-connection/README.md

 - Make local time update automatically
 -->

-## Silly not not bugs
+## Funny not not bugs
 - I tried searching some country names, e.g. Italy.
 It turns out <a href="https://ci.italy.tx.us/ https://ci.italy.tx.us/" target="_blank">there's a small town in Texas called Italy</a>.
 So there isn't an error per se, but I'm fetching Italy, TX local conditions, with a stream from the country Italy (proabably - at least most of the time).
 <img width="600" alt="Screenshot 2022-02-02 at 22 59 56" src="https://user-images.githubusercontent.com/17345270/152279240-f0491aa7-9c9d-4747-9ac0-8e6aa51096b4.png">
-- Aaand...
-Korea is in Europe.
+- Korea is in Poland.
 <img width="600" alt="Screenshot 2022-02-02 at 23 06 18" src="https://user-images.githubusercontent.com/17345270/152279570-608c4e6f-69d7-4a12-ad2c-ce2cd553cfdc.png">

 ## Shout outs